Rookout/deployment-examples/go-aws-lambda-docker/README.md

 ```

 The changes include:
-1. Two `go env` commands to replace the GoSDK with our GoRook.
+1. Two `go env` commands to properly use the Rookout artifactory.
     * NOTE: Please contact us in order to get the artifactory credentials.
 2. The `apk` command to install tools required to build with the GoRook.
 3. `go get` to Install the GoRook.